3scale/porta/doc/liquid/drops.md

 Returns the title of result.

 ### kind
-Returns the kind of result; can be 'topic' or 'page'.
+Returns the kind of result; can be 'page'.

 ### url
 Returns the resource URL of the result.